 Installing Uptrack on your Ubuntu 9.04 system is quite easy as you’ll see.

-First of all, Request for an access key from Ksplice’s website.
-Enter your email address and you’ll recieve the key by email within a couple of minutes.
+First of all, request for an access key from Ksplice’s website.
+Enter your email address and you’ll receive the key by email within a couple of minutes.

 Now, you should add the Ksplice repository to APT, so that you can use apt in the future to update Ksplice also.

 In your terminal, type the following command to open up the Apt sources list.

 Save and close the file.
 Now, run the following commands on the terminal:

 The first command downloads the PGP key for the repository and the second command adds it to the list of keys trusted by APT.
 This will make sure that apt doesn’t complain everytime you download something from the ksplice repository.